Close

 Tomsickova Tatyana/Shutterstock.com

-Determining when to stop tummy time shouldn’t be based solely on age but on your baby’s physical milestones.
+Determining when to stop shouldn’t be based solely on age but on your baby’s physical milestones.

 Once your baby starts crawling, they naturally engage their muscles similarly to tummy time.
-Look for key skills, such as rolling over comfortably, lifting their head without difficulty, and using their arms to push up.
+Look for key skills, such as rolling over comfortably, lifting their head without difficulty, and using their arms to do baby push-ups.

 Another indicator is when your baby can sit up independently.
-This milestone shows core strength and balance, often developed through consistent tummy time.
+This milestone shows core strength and balance, often developed through consistent time on the belly.
 Even when your baby begins crawling, occasional tummy time remains beneficial for muscle coordination and further development.

-Remember, tummy time can evolve into other activities.
-You can encourage your baby to play on their tummy while reaching for toys or exploring their surroundings.
+Remember, tummy exercises can evolve into other activities.
+You can encourage your baby to play on their belly while reaching for toys or exploring their surroundings.
 The goal is to maintain these physical activities to continue supporting their growth and development.

-Usually, infants can end tummy time between 9 and 11 months old, but don’t count on the months to tell you when it’s time to stop.
+Usually, infants can end this between 9 and 11 months old, but don’t count on the months to tell you when it’s time to stop.

 Read also: Guide to Baby’s First Steps: When Do Babies Start Walking?